AltNext/oss-tools/packages/.github/README.md

 See this repository's `.changeset` directory for instructions on how to add `changesets` to your repository.

+## GitHub templates
+We provide two generic issue templates and one generic pull request template.
+To use them, simply place the `ISSUE_TEMPLATE` directory and `PULL_REQUEST_TEMPLATE.md` file in this repository inside your repository's `.github` directory.

 ## GitHub applications

 ### Do Not Merge GCF